Ibrassow/ibrassow.github.io/_projects/a5_idl_project.md

 related_publications:
 ---

-For my [Introduction to Deep Learning](https://deeplearning.cs.cmu.edu/F23/index.html) class project, taught by Bhiksha Raj, we tackled the improvement of a recent paper (iPlanner [paper](https://www.roboticsproceedings.org/rss19/p064.pdf)) for real-time autonomous navigation in complex environments, integrating perception and path planning into a single pipeline.
+For my [Introduction to Deep Learning](https://deeplearning.cs.cmu.edu/F23/index.html) class project, taught by Pr.
+Bhiksha Raj, we tackled the improvement of a recent paper (iPlanner [paper](https://www.roboticsproceedings.org/rss19/p064.pdf)) for real-time autonomous navigation in complex environments, integrating perception and path planning into a single pipeline.
 In particular, I focused our efforts on a specific failure case:

 <div class="row justify-content-sm-center">
     <div class="col-sm mt-3 mt-md-0">